Pruritus Ani (Anal Itching) in Santa Ana, CA

 In some cases, especially where the snowball effect is a factor, pruritus ani can be effectively treated by simply keeping the area clean with water and patting it dry whenever the urge to itch is felt.
 If the urge to scratch the area is still present, your doctor may recommend applying a steroid cream with antibiotics and antifungal properties to treat infected skin.
 Continue to clean and dry the infected anal area after each bowel movement and at night until itchiness symptoms subside.

-Another treatment option that has been met with success in small-scale trials is the application of a very mild topical capsaicin cream.
+Another treatment option that has been met with success in small-scale trials is the application of a very mild topical anal itching cream.
 This strength cream is not typically commercially available and therefore must be diluted by a pharmacist or end-user.
 If the itchiness is secondary to another condition such as infection or psoriasis, these are typically treated.

 Schedule an Appointment for Puritis Ani Treatment in Santa, Ana CA